 - Withdrawal symptoms: Signs that someone is on heroin and experiencing withdrawal can include insomnia, cold flashes, pains throughout the body, goosebumps, involuntary leg movements, diarrhea, vomiting, restlessness and mental issues such as depression, anxiety or paranoia.

-Drug paraphernalia are the tools that someone utilizes when using heroin.
+Drug paraphernalia is the tool that someone utilizes when using heroin.
 You may discover different paraphernalia depending on how the person uses heroin:

 - Injecting: Look for needles, which pharmacies often sell in ten-packs.
 The syringe, or the part that holds the drug, is usually one milliliter (mL) or less.
 The needle length may vary, but are typically 0.5 to 1 inch and may appear smaller than needles shown in movies.
 Someone using IV heroin will also have something to melt the drug in, usually a spoon.
 Cotton balls are sometimes placed in the spoon to filter impurities out of the drug while they draw heroin into the syringe.
 Belts or large rubber bands may be wrapped around the arm to help bulge veins for injection.